-The redevelopment of Glasgow Queen Street is nearly complete and we’re sure you’ll agree, it’s looking amazing!
+The redevelopment of Glasgow Queen Street was completed in October 2021 and we’re sure you’ll agree, the station now looks amazing!

-The front of the station, overlooking George Square has been transformed with over 300 glass panels to let light flood into the station, and the results inside are incredible.
-There's now a huge bright and airy concourse, new departure boards, longer platforms, refurbished low level entrances and the feeling of a very grand station.
+The front of the station, overlooking George Square was transformed with over 300 glass panels to let light flood into the station, and the results inside are incredible.
+The huge bright, airy concourse, new departure boards, longer platforms and refurbished low level entrances give the feeling of a very grand station - the perfect place to start any journey.
 So many of you have been sharing your incredible photos of the station on our Twitter channel.
 We love seeing them, so thank you.

-During the refurbishment a lot of work has taken place which has in turn uncovered some hidden gems from the past.
-Here’s a little look at some of the items we’ve rediscovered.
+During the refurbishment a lot of hidden gems were uncovered, giving an insight into rail travel and the station of the past.
+Here’s a little look at some of the items we rediscovered.

 10 Victorian pillars